brandeis-llc/tsar-replica/README.md

 ## Dependencies

-Everything is done with python 3.8
+Everything is done with python 3.10
-(more recent python doesn't have prebuilt packages (e.g. torch 1.9)).

 ### For AMR parsing
 The original paper used 2020 version of IBM parser ([stack-transformat](https://github.com/IBM/transition-amr-parser/tree/stack-transformer)), however running that version on _modern_ CUDA versions wasn't so easy.
 So I just decided to run the latest version of the IBM parser (in the `main` branch).